michaelkochub/gatsby/README.md

 ## intention

-Playground for creating and demoing various React-based mini projects
+playground for creating and demoing various React-based mini projects

 ## other